Anishaagupta/MyPortfolio/README.md

 # PortFolio_Website
-A Portfolio Website using Bootstrap, HTML, CSS and a bit javascript.
+A Portfolio Website using Bootstrap, HTML, CSS and Javascript.